ericguizzo/daic/README.md

 * preprocessing_DATASET: processes audio data building the features matrices calling the script feat_analysis.
 * feat_analysis: contains the feature extraction functions: STFT and MFCC.
 * augmentation: applies augmentation to audio data
+* gen_data_description: computes a dictionary containing audio descriptors of every sample of a dataset.
 * config.ini: This config file contains mainly I/O folder paths and defaults parameters for the training.